Skip to contents

 • $counts: named integer vector of method-appropriate counts.

-• $large_dif: tibble of large ETS results (method = "refit") or screening-positive contrasts/cells (method = "residual").
+• $large_dif: an empty compatibility table for current refit output, or screening-positive contrasts/cells (method = "residual").

 • $gpcm_boundary: for bounded GPCM inputs, a capability-boundary table marking the narrative as caveated DFF screening output.